d365collaborative/ax2012.tools/docs/Export-AxModelStoreV2.md

 ```

 ### -OutputCommandOnly
-Switch to instruct the cmdlet to only generate the needed command and not execute it
+Instruct the cmdlet to only generate the needed command and not execute it

 ```yaml
 Type: SwitchParameter